-There are plenty of incredible features for all of your new models, but did you know that even your tires feature advanced technology called the TPMS system?
+There are plenty of incredible features for all of your new models, but did you know that even your tires feature advanced technology?
+Understanding the car TPMS meaning and how it protects you on the road is essential for every driver.

 What does TPMS mean?
 TPMS stands for Tire Pressure Monitoring System, which uses specialized sensors to track the air pressure of all four tires.
 If the TPMS detects that one or more of your vehicle’s tires aren’t at the recommended pressure, the TPMS warning light on your dashboard will turn on or flash.
 The TPMS system is available on most new models, making it easy to prevent tire failure while giving you an idea about the current status of your tires and maintaining good vehicle handling when driving around Tulsa and McAlester.
 Read more about what does the TPMS mean, and what it can offer you, with our handy guide!
 And if you still have any questions, don’t hesitate to reach out to speak to our service team.